-- 3.3.1 The additions and modifications which will change the dynamic behaviour of the test dummies from Part 572E specification dummies are: - 3.3.2 Roller ball-bearing knees shall be fitted.

-- 3.3.3 Extra instrumentation is also fitted such as enhanced instrumented lower legs and a 6-axis neck.
+- 3.3.1 The additions and modifications which will change the dynamic behaviour of the test dummies from Part 572E specification dummies are: - 3.3.2 Roller ball-bearing knees shall be fitted. - 3.3.3 Extra instrumentation is also fitted such as enhanced instrumented lower legs and a 6-axis neck.
 See Section 4 for a full instrumentation list. - Foam neck shields (Part 93051-1-DN or equivalent) must be fitted to the driver and passenger if a frontal protection airbag is present.

-3.4 Dummy Clothing and Footwear
+3.4 Hybrid III Dummy Clothing and Footwear

-- 3.4.1 Hybrid-III dummies - 3.4.1.1 Each dummy will be clothed with formfitting cotton stretch garments with short sleeves and pants which should not cover the dummy's knees. - 3.4.1.2 Each dummy shall be fitted with shoes equivalent to those specified in MIL-S13192 rev P. (size 11EEE) - 3.4.2 Child Dummies - Each child dummy shall wear their appropriate suits, Q3 part number 020-8000, Q11⁄2 part number 048-8000.
+- 3.4.1 Each dummy will be clothed with formfitting cotton stretch garments with short sleeves and pants which should not cover the dummy's knees. - Each dummy shall be fitted with shoes equivalent to those specified in MIL-S13192 rev P. (size 11EEE)

-3.5 Dummy Test Condition
+3.5 Hybrid III Dummy Test Condition